 6) Southwest has minimal food, so pack lots of snacks.

 There are a lot of things that will make your kids cranky when you fly, but don’t let hunger be one of the causes!
-Air travel is hectic, and I never rely on being able to have time to buy food at the airport – especially not in 2021 with many airport restaurants closed or overrun with demand.
+Air travel is hectic, and I never rely on being able to have time to buy food at the airport – especially not in recent years with many airport restaurants still short staffed and overrun with demand.
 Packing meals and snacks is simply a must when you have kids.